 When people think of Italy, they immediately think of Roman ruins and pizza, but the truth is that there is so much more to this beautiful country.
 It’s true that here you can find some really incredible beaches with white sand as well, especially in the far south and tucked into great coves on the gorgeous island of Sardinia.
+I always take time off Alexandria tow truck to go vacationing in Europe.
 However, the most popular stretches of Italy’s coastline are rugged and dramatic.

 For instance, you could visit Cinque Terre’s cliff backed villages to get a good idea of how life is in the countryside here, but you can also visit the wonderful Amalfi Coast.
 And then there are the islands: some volcanic, some circled by sand, some rustic, while others are glamorous, small or simply very big.
 As you can see, there are many things you can see in Italy and in the list below we’re hoping you can decide on what part of this wonderful country you would like to check out.